 After the initial cost of paying for your puppy and shelling out for his immediate needs (collar, lead, bowls, identity tags, crate, blankets, toys) there will be extra, on-going costs, such as:

-Then there's the trips to the grooming parlor (unless you're prepared to learn how to groom your Cocker Spaniel yourself) and the cost of a professional groomer can be very expensive!
+Then there's the trips to the grooming parlour (unless you're prepared to learn yourself) and the cost of a professional groomer can be very expensive!